 In Florida, the Hal.
 S. Marchman Alcohol and Other Drug Services Act of 1993, also known as the Marchman Act, is a legal way of emergency assistance for individuals who are deemed unable to function, are a harm to to others or even themselves, or have exhibited a complete lack of self control around drugs and alcohol.
 The act gives the chance for the person to receive an immediate substance abuse evaluation and treatment if necessary.
 This act in no way centers around throwing the individual away in a psych ward, but was designed to be combined with an all encompasing treatment plan and work with professionals to support the long-term framework of a healthy and stable recovery through court-ordered motivation.
 For a lot of families across Florida, when all other has proved to be unsuccessful, a Marchman Act is usually the first stop on the long road to recovery for their loved one.

 The Process of the Marchman Act in Alford, FL

-First and foremost the Marchman Act is a legal action that happens through court appearances, police escorts, and legal documentation.
-So, for the loved ones of the suffering individual, the Marchman Act process is initiated by filling out a Marchman Act petition at the local county court.
-Because Marchman Acts are legal documents, filed in a court of law, it is extremely important that all of the paperwork is signed, filed and completely perfectly.
-If not, it is possible for the person to be released from the care of the court.
-This is why it is invaluable to have a professional and certified interventionist to guide and support the family throughout this trying time.
-Not only can interventionists walk the family, step by step, through the Marchman Act process, but they can make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.
+First of all the Marchman Act is a legal action that occurs in court appearances, police escorts, and legal documentation.
+For the loved ones of the suffering individual, the Marchman Act process is started by filling out a Marchman Act petition at the local county court.
+Since Marchman Acts are legal documents, filed in a court of law, it is extremely important that all of the paperwork is signed, filed and completely correctly.
+If done incorrectly, it is possible for the person to be released from the care of the court.
+This is why it is invaluable to have a certified and professional interventionist to guide and support the family throughout this trying time.
+Not only can interventionists walk the family, step by step, through the Marchman Act process, but they can also make sure that the process, paperwork, and outcome are explained to the family and provide them support throughout the process.